Purpose

 |

-| format_sql_id | The format_sql_id value of the SQL statement after it is rewritten by following a series of rules and the MD5 value of the format_stmt value. |
+| format_sql_id | The format_stmt corresponding to the SQL statement to be bound, which is generated after a series of rule-based rewriting, and then the MD5 value is calculated based on format_stmt to obtain format_sql_id. |

 Examples

-Create an outline by using the
+Create an outline using

-FORMAT_SQL_IDvalue.CREATE FORMAT OUTLINE my_sql_id_outline ON 'ED570339F2C856BA96008A29EDF04C74' USING HINT /*+ index(t1 idx_c2)*/;
+FORMAT_SQL_ID.CREATE FORMAT OUTLINE my_sql_id_outline ON 'ED570339F2C856BA96008A29EDF04C74' USING HINT /*+ index(t1 idx_c2)*/;

 References